minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 #### 3.3.1.2 Redeemer

-- **OrderBatchingRedeemer**:
+- **OrderSpendingRedeemer**:
  - _pool_input_index_: Index of Pool UTxO in Transaction Inputs.

 #### 3.3.1.3 Validation

-- **OrderBatchingRedeemer**: The redeemer contains `pool_input_index`, it's used for finding Pool Input faster, it will be called on Batching Transaction.
+- **OrderBatchingRedeemer**: The redeemer contains `pool_input_index`, it's used for finding Pool Input faster
-   - validate that there's a Pool Input which have Address's Payment Credential matching with `pool_hash`
+  - In case the inputs at *pool_input_index* is Pool Input (Address's Payment Credential matching with `pool_hash`), the contract is passed and forward the validation to Pool Contract
+  - Otherwise, it trigger validation for cancelling expired order:
+    - this flow will assume all script inputs are orders and must have the Order datum structure
+    - each input must be matched with an output in the same index
+    - validate the transaction must be created after expired time
+    - validate ADA in the order might be deducted for tipping a canceller.
+The tip must not exceed the maximum tip and other tokens must be returned to sender
+    - If sender is script address, the output have to attach the defined datum

 #### 3.3.2 Order Validator